-Play Types and How You Win the Missouri Pick 4 Lottery
+Play Types and How You Win the South Carolina Pick 4 Lottery

-There are eight ways you can play the Missouri Pick 4 game - six basic types and two shortcuts of the basic types.
+There are four ways you can play and win the South Carolina Pick 4 game - two basic types and two shortcuts of the basic types.
 These types

-together with how much is paid for a winning Missouri Pick 4 number are listed below.
-We have to mention here that Missouri
+together with how much is paid for a winning South Carolina Pick 4 game type are listed below.

 Straight: You win by matching the winning Pick 4 number in the exact order drawn.
-For example, if you play the Pick 4
+For example, if you play 8142 as Straight,

-number 8142 as straight, you'll win only if the winning number is exactly 8142; you don't win anything if the winning number is
+you'll win only if the winning number is exactly 8142; you don't win anything if the winning number is 8412 or 8144.

 Pick 4 winning number contains the four digits 1, 2, 4, and 8 in any order, such as 2148 or 4218; but not if any one is missing